Rooted in a long history of God's faithfulness, join us as we look ahead to build a new home for our next generation of leaders.

 The Crew is our nine-month work placement and discipleship community focused on raising and developing rooted and flourishing leaders.
 The Crew participates in all areas of hospitality with our guests, and engage in a rigorous discipleship program, in partnership with our leadership team.
 With more accommodation, we hope to really grow this program!

-Young leaders are the heartbeat of Barnabas's ministry.
+Young leaders are the heartbeat of Barnabas' ministry.

 Join us as we build them a new home.